Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 **Template** -- If its value set to the `Page` and :term:`markup <core>` is defined, the assembly can be used as template for new website pages.
-A value in the `Description` field will be treated a template name.
+A value in the `Description` field will be treated as template name.
 The `News` option value means that this assembly will be a template for the news feed pages.

 **Roles** -- comma-separated list of user roles which have access to the template defined with this assembly.